GfSE/SAF-Specification/stakeholders.md

 * Which kind of physical items (energy, material, information, etc.) are used on an interface of a physical architecture element?

   ***Rationale:  In my role, I need to  test the interface.***
+* Which logical elements are allocated to the physical SOI physical architecture?

+  ***Rationale:  In my role, I have to plan IV&V activities to evaluate the Physical Element as unit under test against the logical concept (specification).***
 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to understand the system in order to put it into operation.***